Handbook home

 - Excluding/limiting judicial review.

-- Avenues of judicial review:
+- Avenues of judicial review of:

 Intended learning outcomes

-- The difference between judicial review and merits review and the kinds of arguments that may be made in each context;
+- The difference between judicial review and merits review and the kinds of arguments that may be made in each context.

-- The importance of statutory construction and interpretation in the exercise and supervision of government powers, and the major techniques and aids used;
+- The importance of statutory construction and interpretation in the exercise and supervision of government powers, and the major techniques and aids used.

 Generic skills